 “Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.’” ~ Mary Anne Radmacher

 As staffing professionals, we see it happen.
 A job seeker “does everything right” and yet their job search languishes, in spite of everything: tailored resume, cultivated connections, relevant education, valuable career experience.
-A drawn-out job search can quickly grow holes in someone’s self-worth and finances.
-To share some of our perspective, we have identified some common practices our successful candidates used in their searches.
+Drawn-out job searches can quickly grow holes in someone’s self-worth and finances.
+To share some of our experience, we have identified some common practices our successful candidates used in their searches.

 From job seeker to successful candidate